Nijgadh International Airport: Background

+The Nijgadh International Airport is being proposed as an alternative to the existing Tribhuvan International Airport (TIA) primarily due to issues such as traffic congestion, limitations in passenger capacity, and the challenge of implementing precision approach procedures at TIA caused by the terrain.
+TIA as of 2025 is running on a single runway of 3350m and in excess capacity.
+To reduce the traffic a new International terminal is under construction along with extending the parallel taxiway until full flexed functional operations in Nijgadh is commenced.
+However, the plan has also been centered around establishing a hub airport to accommodate the growing air traffic in the South and East Asian regions.

+Before COVID-19 pandemic, Nepal's air traffic had experienced a notable growth rate of 9.2%, surpassing the average 7% growth in the Asia-Pacific region.
+The Civil Aviation Authority of Nepal (CAAN) reports a twofold increase in the number of passengers at TIA from 2009 to 2018, with a current capacity of approximately nine million passengers annually.
+Forecasts indicate that the number of passengers utilizing international airports in Nepal is projected to exceed 15 million by the year 2030.

+Timeline

 The discussions of constructing a new international airport in Terai initiated in 1992, following the crash of Thai Airways International Flight 311 and Pakistan International Airlines Flight 268, which claimed the lives of 113 and 167 people respectively.
 As both accidents happened to be controlled flight into terrain, it was apparent that the topography and weather of Kathmandu posed challenges for the pilots.
-Tribhuvan Airport has also been plagued by traffic jams and has poor security and ground facilities.

 In 1995, a consulting firm, NEPICO/IRAD conducted a pre-feasibility study on 8 different areas of Nepal to recommend a best site for a new international airport.
 Based on the geographical location, topography, distance to the largest cities, road accessibility, forest density and an airspace; NEPICO/IRAD suggested Dumbarwana V.D.C. (present day: Gadhimai Municipality) for an ideal construction site.